tiny-blocks/collection/README.md

 This results in significant memory savings when working with large datasets or performing complex chained operations.

-However, this also means that some operations will entirely consume the generator, and you won't be able to reaccess the elements unless you recreate the `Collection`.
+However, this also means that some operations will consume the generator, and you cannot access the elements unless you recreate the `Collection`.

 <div id='license'></div>